-A pay policy is a set of rules and guidelines that govern the paying of employees.
+A pay policy is a set of rules and guidelines that govern the pay of employees.
 It ensures that your compensation budget is dispersed more evenly, taking into consideration employee performance and goals met.

 The primary motivation for many businesses to create an internal pay policy is to ensure that everyone gets paid fairly and in accordance with the company's strategy and goals.